Photography in Public Space

 Please book your place: HERE

-Local Lenses invites residents of Hammersmith & Fulham to explore local stories, social issues, and everyday life through the art of documentary photography.
+Local Lenses invites residents of Hammersmith & Fulham to explore local stories and everyday life through the art of documentary photography.

-Through expert-led workshops, mindfulness photography walks, cultural visits, and the collaborative production of photography magazines, participants will build creative skills while connecting with others in a welcoming, inclusive environment.
+Through photography and visual narrative workshops, mindfulness photography walks, cultural visits, and the collaborative production of photography magazines, participants will build creative skills while connecting with others in a welcoming, inclusive environment.

 What to Expect:

-Open to beginners and experienced photographers alike, Local Lenses provides a supportive space to master visual storytelling, discover local histories, and build confidence through creativity.
+Open to beginners and experienced photographers alike, Local Lenses provides a supportive space to learn about visual storytelling, discover local histories, and build confidence through creativity.
 Together, the group will co-produce two photography magazines to be shared both digitally and in print across the borough.

 The programme includes: